Custom PDFs

 • Multi-line: If you are populating a multi-line text box, enable the multi-line option within your PDF editor.
 This will ensure line breaks the user adds to the Process Automation and Digital Services form are respected within the PDF.

-• Field Naming: Ensure the name of the PDF field is relevant making the mapping process in the system much easier.
+• Field Naming: Ensure the name of the PDF field is relevant, making the mapping process in the system much easier.

 An example custom PDF with fillable fields.